 - If the dough still does not come together, add a tablespoon of water and blend again.

 - Check your dates for pits even if the container says pitted.
-I’ve had that problem several times when adding dates to a blender or food processor.
-Then you hear something hard-hitting the blades.
 Even though the bag says pitted, sometimes there’s a stray pit.

-- I would recommend a food processor for this recipe since most blenders will require liquid in order to blend ingredients.
+- I would recommend a food processor for this recipe since most blenders will require liquid to blend ingredients.

-Then add the cashews and dates to the carrots in the food processor and blend until it becomes a wet sticky dough.
+2. Then, add the cashews and dates to the carrots in the food processor and blend until it becomes a wet, sticky dough.
 The dates and cashews should be finely diced from blending.

-Then scoop out about 1 tablespoon of dough, and roll the mixture in your palms to form a ball.
-Then you can roll the energy bites in unsweetened shredded coconut to make them look pretty.
+4. Then, with a spoon, scoop out a heaping tablespoon of dough and roll the mixture in your palms to form a ball.
+Optional: the bliss balls can then be rolled in shredded coconut while they’re still sticky.

 Storage